CherifBouabdallah/Travail-de-Maturite/README.md

 ### Note

-**Please note that this code is still experimental and may not provide accurate results.** It's my first full-scale Python project and may have limitations and bugs.
+**Please note that this code is still experimental and may not provide accurate results.**

 # Author